Squarific/doweallthinkthesame/README.md

 ## Goal
 Give people the opportunity to think and communicate about their opinions.

+## Hivemind gamemode
+Stay close to the hivemind or die.

 ## Design decisions:
 1. I am keeping it simple and short as a proof of concept
 2. Performance, I want it to easily scale well both horizontally and vertically without much effort